jkomoros/adjacent-possible-viz/README.md

 - `gif`: `<object> or <string> or true` - If set, this frame will be marked to be rolled up into the gif.
 Each unique string will denote a different named gif. true defaults to 'default'.
 If an object, it should have the shape of gifParameters below.
 Only one gifParameters per gif needs to be set; the rest can just use a string of the same name.
 All frames for a given gif must be the same size (scale and setSize) or the gif won't be saved.
 Frames tagged to be included in a gif will not have a transparent background (otherwise the variable alpha looks weird).
 - `grow`: `<non-falsey-value>` - Grows all of the active cells into a legal neighbor.
 See growParameters below for more values that can be passed in an object.
 - `generate`: `<non-falsey-value>` - Generates a new map of values in the map.
 See generateParameters below for more values that can be passed in an object.
+- `move`: `true` - Adds velocityX/velocityY to each cell's offsetX and offsetY.
+- `randomize` : `<object> or <object>[]` Randomizes the given property for the given cells.
+See RandomizeParameters, below.
+You can provide one config or an array.

 The next groups are cell commands.
 They select a property to modify, a value to set, and then a range of cells to affect, like this:
 `<property-name> : [[<value>, <cell-reference>], [<value2>, <cell-reference2>], ...]`.
 You can have a single value/cell-reference pair or as many as you want.